dagbjorn/microcoffeeoncloud/README.md

 #### Getting started

 Minikube runs a single-node Kubernetes cluster inside a VM on your development machine.
-See [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/setup/minikube) to getting started with Minikube.
+See [minikube start](https://minikube.sigs.k8s.io/docs/start/) to getting started with Minikube.
 In particular, the following has to be carried out:

-1. A VM must be installed on your development machine, e.g. Oracle VirtualBox.
 1. Install Minikube.
 Download the executable from the [Minikube repo on GitHub](https://github.com/kubernetes/minikube/releases) and place it in a folder on the OS path.
 1. Install kubectl - the Kubernetes CLI.
+See [Install Tools - kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
-See [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) for guidelines.
+for guidelines.
 1. Optionally, define the following environment variables if you don't like the default locations in your user home directory.
    * MINIKUBE\_HOME: The location of the .minikube folder in which the Minikube VM is created.
 Example value (on Windows): `D:\var\minikube`
    * KUBECONFIG: The Kubernetes config file.
 Example value (on Windows): `D:\var\kubectl\config`
+1. On Windows, Minikube requires admin privileges.
+Usually this requires that you need to run all Minikube commands from an administrator prompt.
+To avoid this, install [gsudo - a sudo for Windows](https://github.com/gerardog/gsudo).

-:bulb: Recommended versions:
+:bulb: The setup is verified with the following versions:
-* minikube v1.20.0
+* minikube v1.28.0
-* kubectl v1.21.1
+* kubectl v1.25.2

 #### Start Minikube

 To start Minikube, run:

-    minikube start
+    gsudo minikube start

+:bulb: To avoid the UAC popup each time gsudo is run, start an elevated cache session by running `gsudo cache on`.

 Next, configure the Docker environment variables in your shell following the instructions displayed by:

-    minikube docker-env
+    gsudo minikube docker-env

 :bulb: On Windows, it is handy to create a batch file to do this.
 The file should be placed in a folder on your Windows path.
 A sample batch file, `minikube-setenv.bat`, is located in the `utils` folder of `microcoffeeoncloud-utils`.

 To check the status of your local Kubernetes cluster, run:

-    minikube status
+    gsudo minikube status

 #### Regenerate secret in authorization server